Fractional squeezing: spectra and dynamics from generalized squeezing Hamiltonian with fractional orders: Simulation results

-The exponent $-\alpha$, shown in Fig.~\ref{Fig:EigenstateSizeFittingParametersVsSqueezingOrder}, exhibits three different types of behaviour, which separates the set of all $n$ values into three regimes. $\alpha$ remains constant ($\alpha=-1$) from $n=0$ to $n=2$.
+The exponent $-\alpha$, shown in Fig.~\ref{Fig:EigenstateSizeFittingParametersVsSqueezingOrder}, exhibits three different types of behaviour, which divides the set of all $n$ values into three regimes.
+This exponent remains constant ($-\alpha=1$) from $n=0$ to $n=2$.
+This result means that the eigenstate size is linearly proportional to $N$ in this regime, even though the overall scale (given by the parameter $A$) decreases with increasing $n$.
 Between $n=2$ and $n=4$, $\alpha$ increases linearly towards $\alpha=0$ at $n=4$.
-This trend indicates that the scaling law slows down as $n$ increases.
+This trend indicates that the scaling law of $\left\langle \hat{m} \right\rangle$ as a function of $N$ slows down as $n$ increases.
 Exactly at $n=4$, the fitting fails and generates an error in our numerical fitting calculations.
-The reason is that the data follows a logarithim scaling law, as shown in Ref.~\cite{Ashhab2025}, and here we try to fit it with a power-law function.
+The reason is that the data follows a logarithmic scaling law, as shown in Ref.~\cite{Ashhab2025}, and here we try to fit it with a power-law function.
 When $n>4$, the $(N,\left\langle \hat{m} \right\rangle)$ data have finite asymptotic values, which translates into positive values of $\alpha$.
 It is interesting that the straight lines below and above $n=4$ follow the same function, even though there is a qualitative change in behaviour at $n=4$.
-The scaling prefactor plotted in Fig.~\ref{Fig:EigenstateSizeFittingParametersVsSqueezingOrder}(a) decreases from $n=0$ to $n=2$ and then increases from $n=2$ to $n=4$.
+As mentioned above, the scaling prefactor $A$ [Fig.~\ref{Fig:EigenstateSizeFittingParametersVsSqueezingOrder}(a)] decreases from $n=0$ to $n=2$ and then increases from $n=2$ to $n=4$.
 It should be noted that for $n\leq 2$ the squeezing dynamics is expected to exhibit a monotonic increase in the photon number, while the dynamics is expected to exhibit oscillations for $n>2$, which would complicate any comparison in the behaviour of the parameter $A$ across the two regions.
-Furthermore, for $n<2$, the vacuum state has non-negligible overlap with a large number of eigenstates, such that the properties of the two eigenstates at the middle of the spectrum do not provide a sufficient description of the dynamics.
-Note also that the increase in $A$ from $n=2$ to $n=4$ is accompanied by an increase in $\alpha$, such that the oscillation amplitude $2n\left\langle \hat{m} \right\rangle$ ends up being by a monotonically decreasing function of $n$, as can be seen by looking at the $n>2$ region in Fig.~\ref{Fig:EigenstateSizeVsSqueezingOrder}(b).
-As will be discussed in Sec.~\ref{Sec:Discussion}, the parameter $B$ approaches the value 0.5 for large $n$, which confirms the observation in Ref.~\cite{Ashhab2025} that the oscillation amplitude stabilizes for $n\geq 5$.
+Furthermore, for $n<2$, the vacuum state has non-negligible overlap with a large number of eigenstates, such that the properties of the two eigenstates at the center of the spectrum do not provide a sufficient description of the dynamics.
+Note also that the increase in $A$ from $n=2$ to $n=4$ is accompanied by an increase in $\alpha$, such that $\left\langle \hat{m} \right\rangle$ and $\left\langle \hat{a}^{\dagger} \hat{a} \right\rangle$ end up being by monotonically decreasing functions of $n$ for sufficiently large values of $N$, as can be seen in Fig.~\ref{Fig:EigenstateSizeVsSqueezingOrder}.
+The asymptotic value of $\left\langle \hat{m} \right\rangle$, i.e.~the parameter $B$ in Fig.~\ref{Fig:EigenstateSizeFittingParametersVsSqueezingOrder}, approaches the value 0.5 for large $n$.
+The interpretation of this result will be discussed in Sec.~\ref{Sec:Discussion}.